tomahawkins/volleyball/jv-strategy.md

 # Overhead Passing, Setting

 - Overhead pass whenever possible, more accurate.
+- Start using it more, get comfortable with it.
+- Serve receive.
 - Step into the ball to build mometum.
 - Ball over forehead, not chest.
 - Use your legs to push further.